KavithaRamm/ZooInventory/README.md

 The sample applications lets a users view list of animals and also add/delete them.
 Validations are not implemented in this sample.

-To run(For Now, Tested only in Linux),
+To run(tested only in Linux, should work in mac also)

-* clone this repo
+* clone this repo and go to zoo-main folder and run the below commands.
-* Go to zoo-maint folder, Run `./gradlew` to install gradle locally
+* `./gradlew` to install gradle locally
-* run `./gradlew setUpDB` (This sets up the sqllite db and needs to be run only once.
+* `./gradlew setUpDB` (This sets up the sqllite db and needs to be run only once.
 Subsequent runs are ignored)
-* sudo 'apt-get install openjfx'(This is needed for linux to install jfx in openjdk)
+* `sudo apt-get install openjfx`(Linux only: this is needed for linux to install jfx in openjdk)
-* run `gradle clean build distZip` creates zip file in the build/distribution/ folder.
+* `gradle clean build distZip` creates zip file zoo-maint.zip in the build/distribution/ folder.
-* Extract the zoo-maint.zip
-* Go to zoo-maint/bin folder and click the zoo-maint script file.
+* Extract the zoo-maint.zip and execute zoo-maint script in bin folder.

-* Zoo application launches
+Note:
+* This is a very basic implementation.
+No Validations have been done.
+* javafx classes have a lot of final methods.
+So it is not possible to mock these classes/methods.
+So only minimal unit testing was done.

 References: